 Dr Milena Marinkova

-- Areas of expertise: interdisciplinarity and teaching; affect and pedagogy; blended learning; special learning differences; literature and language teaching
+- Areas of expertise: literature and language teaching; creativity in EAP; inclusive teaching practices; affect, experientiality and pedagogy; blended learning and assessment

 - Email: M.D.Marinkova@leeds.ac.uk